JOThurgood/MAESTROeX/Exec/TEST_PROBLEMS/lgw/README.md

 * `detailed_look_at_ICs.ipynb` compares expected and recorded values of the base state pressure and density in detail.

+* `energy_evolution.ipynb` a look at the time-series recorded of kinetic, internal, and gravitiational potential energy.
+Currently shows that the total energy is apparently oscillating, and that their is a currently unexplained mismatch in delta ke and delta ge.
+Shows also that total internal energy is oscillating (should it?)

 Python scripts in `analysis/`

 * `quick_2d_movie.py` script which takes command line args to produce a movie for a time-series of plotfiles.
 Run  `python quick_2d_movie.py  -h` for help.